Readri205/MS2_Project/README.md

 ### Known Bugs and Issues

 *   Users may wish to know the full list of countries in each of the World Bank Database sectors listed in the pie charts on the 'Home' page.
 Future updates to the site will provide an appendix list for each of the sectors.
-The lists are provided in the [testing.md](https://github.com/Readri205/MS2_Project/blob/master/testing.md) file under [Numerical Validation Testing](#numerical-validation-testing).
+The lists are provided in the [testing.md](https://github.com/Readri205/MS2_Project/blob/master/testing.md) file under the **Numerical Validation Testing** section.
 *   Mapbox and Country.io API requests can return CORS issues.
 The cookies submitted by these API sites have been updated with 'SameSite' = "None" and "Secure" per the [Google Chrome documentation](https://web.dev/samesite-cookies-explained/) by updating the Cookies in the Web Developer Tools in 'Application/Storage/Cookies'.
 *  On deployment of the website and attempting to view the site using the Chrome browser, the [Referential API](https://rapidapi.com/referential/api/referential) sometimes returns a 'CORS' issue and will not return the drop down menu in the Search Function.
 *  To accommodate the pie chart rendering for iPhone 6 screen sizes (375px in portrait mode), the global default font size for the [Chartsjs:](https://www.chartjs.org/) charts is set at 8px for the 'Home' page and 10px for the 'Country Details' page.
 This font size is (in my opinion) too small for larger screens on desktops and laptops.
 Future site updates will look at other charting options to allow more flexible solutions to accommodate a larger variety of screen sizes.